viveksinghggits/kreate/README.md

 ## kreate

-`kreate` a command line utility that can be used to create the Kubernetes resources that are not support by `kubectl create` command.
+`kreate` is a command line utility that can be used to create the Kubernetes resources that are not support by `kubectl create` command.

-Initially we were planning to just support generating the `yaml` representation of the resource using `-oyaml` argument so that it can be changed manually and then the resource can be created.
-But eventually settled on just supporting creation as well.

 ```bash
 ./kreate --help